Skip to main content

 Four Directions Summer Research Program

-The Four Directions Summer Research Program (FDSRP) provides an opportunity for talented Native American undergraduates to explore careers in the medical profession under the guidance and supervision of staff from Harvard Medical School and Brigham and Women’s Hospital.
-The FDSRP is an eight-week summer research opportunity offered to undergraduate and first-year medical students with a commitment to the health of Native American communities.
-Interns engage in basic science or translational research projects under the supervision of Harvard Medical School faculty advisors.
-Students also receive career development training, meet faculty from across the hospital and medical school, and participate in a variety of social networking events.
+The Four Directions Summer Research Program (FDSRP) is an eight-week summer research opportunity for undergraduate and first-year medical students committed to the health of Native American communities.
+Interns engage in basic science or translational research projects under the supervision of faculty advisors from Harvard Medical School and Brigham and Women’s Hospital.
+In addition, students receive career development training, meet faculty from across the hospital and medical school, and participate in various social networking events.
 US citizenship or permanent residency is required.
-A stipend, housing and travel costs are provided.
+A stipend, housing, and travel expenses are provided.
+For more information, please contact skbutler@bwh.harvard.edu.

 Harvard/MIT Early Access to Research Training (HEART) MD-PhD Summer Program